iwinulose/add-a-license-please/README.md

 ### Where is this bot running?

 Currently I'm running this bot on a 1GB [DigitalOcean](https://www.digitalocean.com/?refcode=422889a8186d) instance (yes, that's an affiliate link.
-Use that to get free VPS for 2 months).
+Use that to get a free VPS for 2 months).
 The bot is not resource-intensive and uses a couple dozen MBs of RAM.

 ### Running